 Additionally, my two lives as both full time and substitute teacher have taught me many things.
 I hope to share some of those pearls of wisdom with you in this weekly serial.
 So let's kick it off with what I consider the MOST IMPORTANT material item you can have as a substitute {I say material because the most important things that you really do need as a sub are not things you can hold or buy, they come from your heart and mind. ::sappy sighs of endearance::}:

-1) A largish bag in which to carry essentials. {This used to be a massive rolling cart, but I have since pared in down, way down, in order to become a more efficient person in general}.
+Or, just the "Sub Survival Kit" if you prefer to not pay me to put one together for you.
+Here's a basic run down of what I carry with me to EVERY sub job:1) A largish bag in which to carry essentials. {This used to be a massive rolling cart, but I have since pared in down, way down, in order to become a more efficient person in general}.

 2) Computer gear: laptop, charger, vga adapter.